Plahn Nyarn District: History of The Plain Tribe

-The continued rift between the Grebo Tribe and the Plahn Tribe stirred up a series of intertribal wars, and the latter was forced to leave in such of a suitable place for abode under the leadership of Tarjuo, a doctor and warrior.
-The people of the Plahn Tribe traveled for months and at last reached a certain mountain, now called “Tarjuo Mountain”, in honor of their leader Tarjuo.
-He is also after whom the Tarjuozon Tribes named where they decided to settle.
+The continued rift between the Grebo tribe and the Plain tribe stirred up a series of inter-tribal wars, and the latter was forced to leave in search of a suitable place of abode under the leadership of Tarjuo, a doctor and warrior.
+The people of the Plain tribe travelled for months and at last reached a mountain, now called “Tarjuo Mountain” in honor of their leader Tarjuo.
+He is also the person after whom the Tarjuozon tribes are named where they decided to settle.